RealAtix/OSRS-World-Tracker/README.md

 # OSRS-World-Tracker
-*Scrapes the worlds and calculates the difference in population*
+*Scrapes the worlds of Old School Runescape and calculates the difference in population*

 Info
 -------------------------